yusufnviiri/mobile-view/README.md

 ## setup to access the project

-> To get a local copy up and running follow these simple example steps.
+> To get a local copy up and running follow these simple steps.

 ### Prerequisites